jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 </blockquote>

-Though the bulk of stadium construction during this period occurred in the 1960s and 1970s, the three NFL venues that opened in the 1980s---the Metrodome (Minneapolis) Hoosier Dome (Indianapolis), Joe Robbie Stadium (Miami)---used similar architectural designs.
+Though the bulk of stadium construction during this period occurred in the 1960s and 1970s, the three NFL venues that opened in the 1980s---Minneapolis's Metrodome, Indianapolis's Hoosier Dome, and Miami's Joe Robbie Stadium---used similar architectural designs.

 ## Stadium Mania (1990s -- 2010s): Football-Specific Stadiums and Rising Costs